 Annual leave may be used for medical appointments.
 Annual leave may be used in lieu of sick leave after all sick leave is exhausted.

-Annual leave shall be used when an employee is absent due to adverse weather and his/her scheduled work hours were not officially cancelled as a result of CVCC/campus officially closing as a result of such adverse weather.
+Annual leave shall be used when an employee is absent due to adverse weather and his/her scheduled work hours were not officially canceled as a result of CVCC/campus officially closing as a result of such adverse weather.

 Four days of faculty personal leave may be granted during the year when classes are in session.
 Two consecutive days of leave may be taken each semester up to a maximum of four days per year.
 The four days of leave that may be taken will not accumulate annually and may be awarded if the following conditions are met.